 We have issued fire safety tips for residents. https://www.originhousing.org.uk/residents/fire-safety/fire-risk-assessment-actions

 The majority of blocks of apartments built across the country in the last 30 years have some form of cladding.
 We have carried out a desk top assessment of all high rise buildings (over six storeys or 18m) to identify the nature of the cladding and have removed ACM (Grenfell style) cladding on the one block.
 The other 34 buildings will be subject to detailed review on a risk basis over the next 10 years.

-For buildings below 18m or six storeys and under we also plan to carry out intrusive investigations into the exterior wall systems on a risk assessed basis and anticipate our priority buildings will take seven years.
+For medium rise blocks we also plan to carry out intrusive investigations into the exterior wall systems on a risk assessed basis and anticipate this will take 5 years.

-The anticipated programmes will be published in September.
-These programmes may be subject to change, but we will let you know about any changes.
+The anticipated programmes for high and medium rise investigations are shown here.
+These programme may be subject to change but we will advise of any changes.

 If remedial work is needed on a building – who will pay for it?